stephie21/ocpm-100-template-benchmark/README.md

 ## Authorship and Reuse

-This repository documents the initial OCPM 100 Template Benchmark concept, template catalog, and reference-generation approach by Stephanie Motz.
+This repository documents the initial OCPM 100 Template Benchmark concept, template catalog, and reference-generation approach.

 If you reuse the template structure, benchmark categories, runtime-variable instantiation approach, reference-generation logic, documentation, or code, please cite this repository.